faye/faye-websocket-node/README.md

 #### `driver.on('error', function(event) {})`

-Sets the callback to execute when a protocol error occurs due to the other peer sending an invalid byte sequence. `event` will have a `message` attribute describing the error.
+Adds a callback to execute when a protocol error occurs due to the other peer sending an invalid byte sequence. `event` will have a `message` attribute describing the error.

 #### `driver.on('close', function(event) {})`

-Sets the callback to execute when the socket becomes closed.
+Adds a callback to execute when the socket becomes closed.
 The `event` object has `code` and `reason` attributes.

 #### `driver.addExtension(extension)`